sheldyso/sheldyso.github.io/index.md

 ### About me

 I am currently studying BSc Applied Artificial Intelligence at the University Of Gloucestershire.
 I am also a Course Representative within the students union which improves my skills and coordination in multiple areas.
+My LinkedIn page can be viewed [Here](www.linkedin.com/in/dylan-sheldon-0378281b9)

 ## Level 4